 Read other articles of this series.

 Done!
-You configured your firewall, so only whitelisted IP addresses can connect to your server using port 22.
+You configured your firewall, so only allowed IP addresses can connect to your server using port 22.
 Moreover, you hardened your SSH configuration and checked it.
 Finally, you created backups.
-To access your server, an attacker has to spoof a whitelisted IP address and needs your private SSH key as well as your TOTP device.
+To access your server, an attacker has to spoof an allowed IP address and needs your private SSH key as well as your TOTP device.

 Advanced users can set up an SSHFP record (Secure Shell fingerprint record) on their DNS server.